-1 UNIFORM SECURITIES ACT 2 3 ARTICLE 1 4 5 GENERAL PROVISIONS 6 7 SECTION 101.
+SECTION 101.
 SHORT TITLE.
-This [Act] may be cited as the Uniform Securities Act 8 (2002).
-9 10 SECTION 102.
+This [Act] may be cited as the Uniform Securities Act (2002).

+SECTION 102.
 DEFINITIONS.
-In this [Act], unless the context otherwise requires: 11 (1) "Administrator" means the [insert title of administrative agency or official].
-12 (2) "Agent" means an individual, other than a broker-dealer, who represents a broker- 13 dealer in effecting or attempting to effect purchases or sales of securities or represents an issuer 14 in effecting or attempting to effect purchases or sales of the issuer's securities, but a partner, 15 officer, or director of a broker-dealer or issuer, or an individual having a similar status or 16 performing similar functions, is an agent only if the individual otherwise comes within the term.
-17 The term does not include an individual excluded by rule or order under this [Act].
-18 (3) "Bank" means: 19 (Aa banking institution organized under the laws of the United States; 20 (B) a member bank of the Federal Reserve System; 21 (C) any other banking institution whether incorporated or not, doing business under 22 laws of a State or of the United States, a substantial portion of the business of which consists of 23 receiving deposits or exercising fiduciary powers similar to those permitted to be exercised by evading this [Act]; and
+In this [Act], unless the context otherwise requires:

+- (1) "Administrator" means the [insert title of administrative agency or official]. - (2) "Agent" means an individual, other than a broker-dealer, who represents a broker-dealer in effecting or attempting to effect purchases or sales of securities or represents an issuer in effecting or attempting to effect purchases or sales of the issuer's securities.
+But a partner, officer, or director of a broker-dealer or issuer, or an individual having a similar status or performing similar functions is an agent only if the individual otherwise comes within the term.
+The term does not include an individual excluded by rule adopted or order issued under this [Act]. - (3) "Bank" means: - (A) a banking institution organized under the laws of the United States; - (B) a member bank of the Federal Reserve System; - (C) any other banking institution, whether incorporated or not, doing business under the laws of a State or of the United States, a substantial portion of the business of which consists of receiving deposits or exercising fiduciary powers similar to those permitted to be exercised by national banks under the authority of the Comptroller of the Currency pursuant to Section 1 of

-I national banks under the authority of the Comptroller of the Currency pursuant to the first 2 Section of Public Law 87-722 (12 U.S.C.
-Section 92a), and that is supervised and examined by a 3 state or federal agency having supervision over banks, and that is not operated for the purpose of
+Public Law 87-722 (12 U.S.C.
+Section 92a), and which is supervised and examined by a state or federal agency having supervision over banks, and which is not operated for the purpose of evading this [Act]; and